 Dip Belts aren't just for dips.

-It’s a smart staple in any home gym, because it’s an immensely versatile and effective tool -- not just for adding difficulty to bodyweight exercises, but also for allowing you to train your legs without loading the spine and getting the most out of your power rack.
+It’s a smart staple in any home gym, because it’s an immensely versatile and effective tool—not just for adding difficulty to bodyweight exercises, but also for allowing you to train your legs without loading the spine and getting the most out of your power rack.
+Whether you run a weighted dip belt setup or prefer a dip belt with chain, you can load plates, a kettlebell, or even a cable machine.

 Here’s a closer look at this often-underrated piece of equipment and how you can get the most out of it.
 Hint: It’s way more than just dips.

-A Dip Belt is different than a typically Lifting Belt.
+A Dip Belt is different than a typical Lifting Belt.
 A Lifting Belt has buckles or a lever to cinch on your waist so there's enough pressure (but not too much) to brace against when lifting heavy weights.
 A Dip Belt is not worn tightly against your waist, nor is it intended to use to assist with bracing.
 It connects to a chain that then attaches to a weight or cable, so you can add resistance.
+This is why you’ll often see it called a dip belt with chain or a weighted dip belt.

 - Weighted pull-ups, chin-ups, and muscle-ups.
 If you can do more than 10 reps without weight, throw on a load, my (gender-neutral) dude.